-- Open PowerPoint and click the iSpring Converter Pro 8 tab on the PowerPoint ribbon.
-Choose the Web Object button on the iSpring Converter toolbar.
+- Open PowerPoint.
+Find the iSpring Converter Pro 11 tab and click on it.
+Then choose the Web Object button on the toolbar.

 - Click the Publish button on the iSpring Converter Pro toolbar.

 - Choose the My Computer option, type the name of the presentation, and select a folder you want to keep it in.